rschroll/beru/install.md

 Note that this version runs under [application confinement restrictions]({{ site.baseurl }}/confinement.html).

-## <a name="click">Click package</a>
+## <a name="click">OpenStore</a>
-Download the click package for your [ARM touch device]({{ site.baseurl }}/assets/com.ubuntu.developer.rschroll.beru_1.0.1_armhf.click) and install it with
+A less-confined version of Beru is available through the [OpenStore](http://notyetthere.org/openstore-tweakgeek-and-more/).
+If you haven't already, download the [OpenStore click package](http://notyetthere.org/openstore/v1/openstore.mzanetti_0.2_armhf.click) and install it with
 {% highlight bash %}
-sudo pkcon install-local *.click
+pkcon install-local --allow-untrusted *.click
 {% endhighlight %}
+Then, install Beru from the OpenStore app.

 ## <a name="ppa">PPA</a>
-Beru is available in [ppa:rschroll/beru](https://launchpad.net/~rschroll/+archive/beru).
+An older version of Beru is available in [ppa:rschroll/beru](https://launchpad.net/~rschroll/+archive/beru).
 Add that to your software sources, and you should be able to install Beru with your favorite package manager.
+Most of the recent work on Beru has focused on improving the experience on Ubuntu touch.
+You aren't missing anything running an older version on the desktop.

 You may want to add [ppa:ubuntu-sdk-team/ppa](https://launchpad.net/~ubuntu-sdk-team/+archive/ppa) as well.
 This used to ensure that you had an up-to-date version of the Ubuntu SDK.
 I'm not quite sure what it does anymore.